How to Choose A Kitchen Faucet

 They call the kitchen the heart of the home for a reason—it gets used a lot—and therefore your kitchen faucet gets a lot of use.
-If you’re in the market for a modern kitchen faucet, but aren’t sure on where to begin, then welcome to kitchen faucets 101 for choosing the right one for you.
+Whether you’re renovating a kitchen or just looking for an upgrade, consider this kitchen faucets 101 for choosing the right one for you.

 A contemporary and fluid look, single handles control both hot and cold temperatures.
 The single handle is usually located directly on the faucet or next to it.

 Two handled faucets deliver a classic look (although they don’t have to, as pictured above).
-This is great option if you don’t want to fuss with controlling temperature and water flow.
+This is great option if you don’t want to fuss with controlling temperature and water flow together.

 Which Arc is the Right Arc?